SixArm/rust-101/topics/keywords/match-keyword-and-for-control-flow.md

-# Match keyword and match arms for control flow
+# Match keyword for control flow

 In Rust, the `match` keyword is a powerful control flow construct that allows a program to match a value against a set of patterns and execute code based on the match result.
 The `match` keyword and statement is similar to a `switch` keyword and statement in other languages, but `match` provides more powerful pattern matching capabilities.